Devin Singletary Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- In his five career matchups against the Jets, Singletary averaged 34.4 rushing yards per game, 30.1 fewer yards than his over/under in Sunday's game.
+- Singletary has averaged 34.4 rushing yards per game in his five career matchups against the Jets, 31.1 fewer yards than his over/under in Sunday's game.

-- Singletary has had a rushing touchdown in one game against the Jets, but did not have multiple TDs in that game.
+- Singletary has had a rushing touchdown in one matchup versus the Jets, but did not have multiple TDs in that game.

-- The Jets have the NFL's 29th-ranked defense against the run, giving up 136.3 yards per game.
+- Allowing 136.3 rushing yards per game, the Jets have the 29th-ranked run defense in the NFL.

-- This season the Jets are ranked 32nd in the NFL in rushing touchdowns conceded (27).
+- This season the Jets have given up 27 rushing TDs.
+They are ranked 32nd in the NFL in that category.

 Recent Performances

-- Last week against the Falcons, Singletary ran for 110 yards on 23 carries (averaging 4.8 yards per carry) while scoring two touchdowns.
+- Singletary put together a 110-yard rushing performance in last week's matchup with the Falcons, carrying the ball 23 times (averaging 4.8 yards per carry) while scoring two touchdowns.

-- During his last three games, Singletary has run for 235 yards on 57 carries (78.3 ypg), with four rushing touchdowns.
+- During his last three games, Singletary has rushed for 235 yards (78.3 per game) on 57 carries with four touchdowns.

+- He's also averaged 16.3 receiving yards per game, grabbing six passes for 49 yards.

 Singletary's Buffalo Teammates